 Step 1: Create a Google Tag Manager Account

-Step 2: Set up a Container for Your WordPress Site
+Step 2: Set Up a Container for Your WordPress Site

-Step 3: Obtain the GTM Container Snippe
+Step 3: Get Your GTM Container Code

 /*-----------------------------------------------------------